kredar/kredar.github.io/_pages/about.md

 I live in Ontario, Canada, with my wife, two daughters, and Hungarian Vizsla.
 I love spending my free time with my family and enjoying outdoor activities like hiking, running, and exploring nature.
 I am also an avid reader and lifelong learner.

-If you want to know more about me experience, skills, certifications and my aspirations just ask my personal [Resume Chatbot](https://www.artkreimer.com/resume/).
+If you want to know more about my experience, skills, certifications and aspirations, ask my personal [Resume Chatbot](https://www.artkreimer.com/resume/).

 # Contact